project-hatohol/hatohol/doc/server/rest-api/items.rst

    * - lastValue
      - String
      - The last value.
-   * - itemGroupName
+   * - itemGroupNames
-     - String
+     - Array of string
-     - The item group name.
+     - The item group names.
    * - unit
      - String
      - The unit of the item.